phuongwj/medical-ai-assistant/README.md

 ## Small note

 This is a simple chat application between doctor and patient, I initially didn't want to add the word "AI" to the project cause I don't want to jinx it.
-I want to have a good base first (i.e. a chat application with frontend + backend + cloud integration) then will incorporate AWS Bedrock for the actual RAG-implementation if I have enough time.
+I want to have a good base first (i.e. a chat application with frontend + backend + cloud integration) then will incorporate AWS Bedrock or a local/open-source model for the actual RAG-implementation if I have enough time.